gauthamzz/Passerine/readme.md

 ## Disclaimer

-Passerine is a third-party app and is not affiliated with Facebook.
+Passerine is a third-party app and is not affiliated with Product Hunt.

 ## Created by